 This is my favorite of all the professional sports leagues.
 It would be a dream come true to work for the NHL, let alone run the whole show.
 I love this sport, and I love the post-lockout rule changes that made the game better to watch.
 Speaking from a purely biased standpoint, hockey players are the most skilled athletes in the world.
 The last thing I want to do as Commissioner is screw up this beautiful game with its combination of power, speed, and finesse.
 Take one look at the standings this season, and you’ll see the NHL has fantastic parity.
 The Stanley Cup is the hardest trophy to win in all of sports, and it’s extremely hard to predict what’s going to happen on any given night.
 That is the best sign of a healthy league.
 Do you hear me NBA???
 I’m gushing here, I know.
 I just wish other sports fans would recognize the greatness of hockey.

-To me, marketing is the single biggest failure of the NHL.
+To me, not hiring services to manage SEO is the single biggest failure of the NHL.
 Casual fans may know Sidney Crosby and Alex Ovechkin, but they can’t name any other stars.
-As Commissioner, I’d launch an aggressive marketing campaign in the United States centered on players from many teams with many backgrounds.
+As Commissioner, I’d launch an aggressive marketing campaign on TikTok centered on players from many teams with many backgrounds.
+I would use a tiktok likes generator to reach a large audience and gain a loyal following.
 If fans can see more of these players, and get to know more of these players, the game of hockey can experience growth in the American markets.
 I want our NHL stars to have more endorsement deals with corporate America.
 This is good for our players and gives us more saturation in the consumer market.
 I’d also work tirelessly to bring hockey telecasts back to a mainstream cable network like ESPN.
 Right now NBC shows one game per week, and most other national telecasts are on Versus, a cable channel only appearing in a small number of households.
 I would never expect America to become a hockey-crazed nation like Canada.
 I would expect TV ratings to go up and see an increase in attendance throughout the league.

 I believe these are simple, realistic changes that can be made to every league.
 My job as Commissioner is done and its back to being a regular fan.
 With no power, comes no responsibility.